francescou/docker-continuous-deployment/README.md

 ## Description

-This project shows a simple web application made by two python microservices (rest-count and rest-ip).
+This project shows a web application built using a microservices architecture.

+There are two python microservices (rest-count and rest-ip).

 Using consul-template you can generate a dynamic Nginx configuration so that you can deploy new microservices version with no downtime.